 - Mac OS X 10.4/10.5 Intel and PPC 32-bit and Mac OS X 10.6 Intel 64-bit are supported. - Python 2.4 or later needs to be installed and working. - Mac OS X uses a variant of iODBC as system ODBC manager.
 On Mac OS X 10.4 and 10.5 this comes pre-installed with the system.
 On Mac OS X 10.6, the ODBC manager is available from Apple as separate download.
 Please use the ODBC manager GUI interfaces to configure the data sources.
-Alternatively, you can choose to use a DSN-less setup which defines all connection details in the connection string. - You should setup at least one configured and running ODBC data source for testing purposes.
+Alternatively, you can choose to use a DSN-less setup which defines all connection details in the connection string. - If you want to use the unixODBC manager from MacPorts instead of the system iODBC manager, you first have to install unixODBC from the MacPorts and then tell the Mac OS X linker where to find the ports libraries by adjusting the environment variable DYLD_LIBRARY_PATH prior to starting Python: